Decision Intelligence Platform

 If you decide to undeploy your decision service and clean up your AWS, just click on the file “undeployLambda.bat“.

 Deploying Your Decision Model as AWS Lambda.
 You can use the sample project “VacationDaysLambda” as an example of how to deploy your own model as an AWS Lambda function.
 Copy files “project.properties”, “deployLambda.bat”, and “undeployLambda.bat” to your own project.
-You also need to add the aws dependency to your “pom.xml” file similarly to how it’s done in the “VacationDaysLambda/pom.xml:
+You also need to add the AWS dependency to your “pom.xml” file similarly to how it’s done in the “VacationDaysLambda/pom.xml:

 <dependency>